KathyReid/buzzconf-2015-presentation/transcript.md

 * Establish a baseline - know your body, what it's been through, and how it responds.
 Understand and document dependencies in your body - your development environment - just as you would with a technical environment.
 Know what normal looks like.

 * Plan your changes - make sure you have things like antibiotics and painkillers and support people on hand.
 Make sure you've coded up your RFID chip *before* you implant it.
-Make sure the NFC chip you're implanting
+Make sure the NFC chip you're implanting isn't locked.

 * Monitor - what are you going to do if you develop an infection?
 What does an infection look like - *this* is what an infection looks like.
 Make sure there's money set aside for maintenance.